What is it? An immersive walk-through journey into Liverpool’s most famous quarter – unmissable for fans.

 What is it?
 The Merseyside outpost of the Tate galleries.

 Why go?
-A key aspect of Liverpool's cultural scene, this venue is the creation of Alan Bowness, who was the Tates director in the 1980's.
+A key aspect of Liverpool's cultural scene, this venue is the creation of Alan Bowness, who was the Tate's director in the 1980s.
 After deciding that he wanted to open a so-called ‘Tate of the North’, construction began at a defunct warehouse in Albert Dock.
-Award-winning (and very impressive) architect James Stirling was brought into the project in 1985, leading to the eventual design of Tate Liverpool: a building with the quintessential simple elegance of a modern art gallery which also maintained the unique warehouse features.
-Since opening in 1988 it has been one of Liverpool's most important creative hubs and is now a major player when it comes to exhibiting major European works of art.
+Award-winning (and very impressive) architect James Stirling was brought into the project in 1985, leading to the eventual design of Tate Liverpool: a building with a simple elegance of a modern art gallery that also maintains the unique warehouse features.
+Since opening in 1988 it has been one of Liverpool's most important creative hubs and is now a major player when it comes to exhibiting important European works of art.

 What is it?
 A museum dedicated to Liverpool’s rich maritime history, based (appropriately) at Albert Dock.

 Why go?
 No visit to Liverpool would be complete without a trip to this ode to the city’s sea-trading legacy – especially since it provides fun for all the family.
 Firstly, there's a load of ship models to see and full-sized vessels to explore, as well as colourful maritime paintings and posters, films and even a genuine lifejacket from a survivor of the Titanic.
 You’ll also find the (harrowing) International Slavery Museum on the third floor and the National Border Force Museum in the basement.
 It is possible to see all of this in one day but make sure not to go overboard (sorry).